Quickguides

 • Step 2: if necessary, a formal investigation procedure.

-In the first phase (step 1), the Commission has a two-month period from the date of the complete notification to decide whether to clear the aid or initiate a more detailed enquiry.
-If the Commission has doubts as to the compatibility of the aid with the TFEU it launches a formal investigation (step 2) which involves an in-depth enquiry which can last up to 18 months or more in complex cases.
-The Commission has discretion to clear the aid, to prohibit it, or to clear it subject to conditions, unless the EU Council of Ministers decides otherwise.
+In the first phase (step 1), the European Commission has a two-month period from the date of the complete notification to decide whether to clear the aid or initiate a more detailed enquiry.
+If the European Commission has doubts as to the compatibility of the aid with the TFEU, it launches a formal investigation (step 2) which involves an in-depth enquiry which can last up to 18 months or more in complex cases.
+The European Commission has discretion to clear the aid, to prohibit it, or to clear it subject to conditions, unless the EU Council of Ministers decides otherwise.

 Simplified procedure

-There is a simplified procedure for straightforward cases, pursuant to which it will adopt a short form "no aid" or "no objections" decision within 20 working days.
+There is a simplified notification procedure for straightforward cases, pursuant to which it will adopt a short form "no aid" or "no objections" decision within 20 working days.

 Consequences of unlawful State aid

-9. Participation in State aid procedures
+10. Participation in State aid procedures

-Any legal or natural person may trigger an investigation by lodging a complaint concerning alleged unlawful State aid with the Commission.
-The Commission also invites interested parties to submit comments (via a notice in the Official Journal of the EU) when it has doubts as to the compatibility of a proposed aid measure and opens a formal investigation procedure.
+The European Commission also invites interested parties to submit comments (via a notice in the Official Journal of the EU) when it has doubts as to the compatibility of a proposed aid measure and opens a formal investigation procedure.

-Third party rights are however, in practice, poorly protected in State aid proceedings with the consequence that they may take only a limited part in the Commission's initial assessment (increased if the Commission opens an in-depth investigation).
-However, third parties may play a major role in the appeal process of any State aid decision before the European Courts in Luxembourg.
-While the Commission stage of a complex State aid case could easily take up to two years (or more) if an in-depth investigation is launched, a Court appeal action would typically add at least four years to the period of legal uncertainty.
-It can be seen, therefore, that third parties can materially add to the period of legal uncertainty in State aid cases.
+However, third parties may play a major role in the appeal process of any State aid decision before the EU Courts and impact the duration of the period of legal uncertainty.
+While the European Commission stage of a complex State aid case could easily take up to two years (or more) if an in-depth investigation is launched, a Court appeal action would typically add at least four years to the period of legal uncertainty.

 Any person or entity who has suffered loss because illegal State aid has been granted may bring an action for damages in a national court.
-With its "Enforcement Notice" the Commission aims to encourage private enforcement at the national level and, in practice, given poor third party complainant rights before the Commission, there is increasing evidence that this will often be the most effective means of enforcing third party rights.
+The European Commission's Enforcement Notice is intended to encourage private enforcement at the national level.

-11. Practical advice to manage the risk
+11. Practical steps to manage the risk

 • Identify the basic context for the aid assessment: